-Students are responsible for checking their e-mail accounts and CIA Main Menu (the student portal) regularly (i.e., at least twice per day).
+Students are responsible for checking their e-mail accounts and CIA Main Menu (the student portal) on a regular basis (i.e., at least twice per day).
 The faculty and administration communicate with the student body through the college-issued e-mail account and CIA Main Menu.
 Additionally, students may access their grades, class schedules, housing information, billing, and other important information on CIA Main Menu.
 The college recommends that students check both resources at least twice per day.